-Internal rig tuners will easily tune the S9v31 anywhere on 15 & 40 meters to a near perfect match.
-If you want to use the S9v31 or the S9v43 as a broadband antenna, you will need a broadband antenna tuner.
-These would include tuners from MFJ, LDG, and other such makers whose antenna tuners can match higher impedances.
+If you want to use the S9 as a broadband antenna, you may benefit from a broadband antenna tuner that can match higher impedances.
 (Internal rig tuners typically do not have adequate range to match the higher impedances presented by the antenna on non-harmonic bands.)
+The optional Alpha S9 Match can also lower impedances (see more in the Balun/Unun section.